Brad-Edwards/atm_fullstack/README.md

 goes so far and there might be all kinds of personalization or added features that would make sense for mobile users.
 In any event, I have used Xamarin for an iOS application as a school project and I am confident I could get up to speed for native, React Native, or Flutter development.

-# Thanks Again

-Once again, I appreciate you taking the time to review this project.
-I hope to speak with you and your team soon.

-All the best,
-Brad